MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

-Yes, we added branch protection on the main branch.
+We added branch protection on the main branch.
 Hence we created a personal branch where changes were made.
 We then used pull requests to merge with the main branch quite often.
 A pull request typically only concerned a few changes in a limited amount of scripts.
 Hence we avoided having an unmanageable amount of branches as well as reduced the number of merge conflicts.
 Before merging a branch with the main branch the tests are conducted to ensure that the merge will result in a working code.
 Furthermore when making major changes we assured that pull request were created and reviewed immediately.

 ### Question 10